The idea is scary enough. But do you know what’s scarier? Facing a sinking ship without even realizing it.

 There are times when arguing is a sign that you are in a healthy relationship.
 You are two different people, so it is only normal to have two different opinions on an issue.
 Arguing can mean you are both striving to find a solution and that you are willing to put your thoughts and efforts into the relationship.

 However, it is a little bit different when you are constantly arguing about mundane things.
 I used to think it was cute when my ex and I argued over nonsense—like the times we argued about who should call first or about why he did not reply to my email.
 But as the arguments intensified, I should have realized that it was one of the first signs that my relationship was not working.

 But what if one of you stops putting forth as much effort to make the relationship work?
-Not only is that imbalance a sign of unhealthy relationship, it is also a sign that you need to ask yourself the daunting question: Is this still worth it?
+Not only is that imbalance a sign of unhealthy relationship, it is also a sign that you need to ask yourself the daunting question: is long distance relationship worth it?

 Even if you’re not talking about settling down, it’s important that you share common goals.
 In my previous relationship, I failed to realize that we didn’t have the same goal.
 We used to have arguments about the future.
 As much as we tried to compromise, it did not succeed.
 Compromising is one thing, but what if you want different things in life?
 Then the relationship is doomed from the beginning.

 One of the most important things in a LDR is to have a light at the end of the tunnel.
 In my previous long-distance relationship, we knew that I was only going abroad for a year.
 But then life got in the way.
 We both were presented with opportunities, and suddenly, we were facing the fact that we might not end up in the same city even after being separated for a year.
 Suddenly, it seemed like there was no end to our LDR, and the tension only increased between us.

 Neither of you wants to make “the leap.”